 Here’s a closer look at each one:

-- Siesta Key: Two bridges from the mainland lead to 8-mile-long Siesta Key, where you’ll find a bustling area of shops and cafes in the village area.
+Two bridges from the mainland lead to 8-mile-long Siesta Key, where you’ll find a bustling area of shops and cafes in the village area.
 And the three beautiful Siesta Key beaches?
 They consistently rank among the best in the U.S. and the world.
-Siesta Beach has a park and tennis courts, along with a playground for the kids.
-At Crescent Beach, adventurers enjoy climbing along the Point of Rocks surrounding the tidal pools and coral reefs.
+Siesta Beach has a park and tennis courts, along with a playground for kids.
+At Crescent Beach, adventurers enjoy exploring Point of Rocks — a half-mile-long rock formation surrounding tidal pools and coral reefs.
 And at Turtle Beach, boat docks and picnic areas make it a family favorite.

-- Venice Beach: Sharp-eyed beach strollers may find a treasure or two on this gorgeous beach, which sits atop a fossil layer, 30 feet deep and filled with fossilized sharks’ teeth.
+Sharp-eyed beach strollers may find a treasure or two on this gorgeous beach, which sits atop a fossil layer, 30 feet deep and filled with fossilized sharks’ teeth.
 Besides these ancient relics, Venice Beach offers pavilion-shaded picnic tables and a waterfront cafe.
-The nearby Brohard Paw Park welcomes furry friends to the county’s only dog-friendly beach.
+And the nearby Brohard Paw Park welcomes furry friends to the county’s only dog-friendly beach.

-- Casey Key: Tucked between Sarasota and Venice, Casey Key is a narrow island that’s home to Sarasota County’s oldest public beach, Nokomis Beach, and the area’s most coveted real estate.
-The exclusive island is home to many celebs.
+Tucked between Sarasota and Venice, Casey Key is a narrow island that’s home to Sarasota County’s oldest public beach, Nokomis Beach, and the area’s most coveted real estate.
 Head to the North Jetty Beach Park for bird watching, fishing, hiking, and picnic spots — and stay for a spectacular sunset from your perch on paved rocks stretching out into the gulf.

 Of course, the prices will vary wildly, depending on where you want to live.
 Many consider any of the beach communities mentioned above to be the best places to live in Sarasota, FL, but these come at a steep price.
-For example, Longboat Key and Siesta Key have typical home values of over $1.24M and over $1M, respectively, with many properties stretching into the multi-millions.
+For example, Longboat Key and Siesta Key have average home values of over $1.1M and just under $1M, respectively, with many properties stretching into the multi-millions.

 The mainland has plenty of great neighborhood options, too, but for more availability and affordability, you may want to venture outside Sarasota proper.
 Here are three favorites (plus more to include on your list):

-- Downtown Sarasota: Walkable neighborhoods stretch out from all sides of the downtown area, offering side streets filled with vintage bungalows and bayfront condominium towers with majestic views.
-Being so close to downtown’s charming restaurants and boutiques will cost you, though.
+Walkable neighborhoods stretch out from all sides of the downtown area, offering side streets filled with vintage bungalows and bayfront condominium towers with majestic views.
+Being so close to downtown’s charming restaurants and boutiques will cost you, though (the average rent is almost $2,150).

-- Lakewood Ranch: Families can find their niche in one of the 20+ distinctive villages of Lakewood Ranch, among the nation’s most highly rated planned communities.
-Businesses, golf courses, schools, and every possible amenity are here, along with the renowned Sarasota Polo Club.
-The typical home value in upscale Lakewood Ranch is about $742,000.
+Families can find their niche in one of the 20+ distinctive villages of Lakewood Ranch, among the nation’s most highly rated planned communities.
+Businesses, golf courses, schools, and every possible amenity are here, along with the renowned Sarasota Polo Club — one of the many charms that come with living in Sarasota, FL.
+The typical home value in upscale Lakewood Ranch is about $668,800.

 Other Sarasota neighborhoods and nearby areas to investigate include:

-Stunning beaches are, of course, the main attraction for visitors to the Sarasota area, with golfing coming in at a close second.
+Stunning beaches are the main attraction for visitors to the Sarasota area, of course, with golfing coming in at a close second.
 But when the temperature and humidity reach brutal levels in the summer months, locals look for less weather-dependent activities.
-Here’s a quick look at a few of our favorite things to do in Sarasota:
+Here’s a quick look at a few of our favorite things about living in Sarasota, FL:

 Yes, those Ringlings.
 John and Mable were serial art collectors throughout their lives, with the Museum opening as a legacy to their passion in 1927.
 Beyond visual art, the museum also hosts regular theater screenings, lectures, and more.